The Best Campervan Oven For Vanlife

 Heat mitigation using concrete board and a reflective heat barrier.

 We recommend a two-step approach to heat mitigation.
-You want to prevent oven heat from affecting the surrounding wood, but you also want to have a fire barrier so that if there are ever any issues that lead to a fire, any flames will be contained and are easy to extinguish.
+You want to prevent oven heat from affecting the surrounding wood, but you also want a fire barrier.
+That way, if any issues lead to a fire, flames will be contained and quickly extinguished.

-We use a base layer of concrete board to act as a fire barrier, with a reflective heat barrier glued on top of the concrete board.
-We have zero heat transfer to the surrounding wood with this approach, even after baking in our oven for over an hour.
+We use a base layer of concrete board as a fire barrier, with a reflective heat barrier glued on top of it.
+This approach results in zero heat transfer to the surrounding wood, even after baking in our oven for over an hour.

 Materials List: